 New Generation of Volume Servers for Cloud Computing

-Several companies are working to create cloud computing volume servers using "wimpy chips".
-These are low power, low speed chips designed for mobile devices.
-The idea is that large numbers of these in a server can yield lower energy consumption wall maintaining cost-effective performance.
+Several companies have been working to create cloud computing volume servers using "wimpy chips".
+These are low-power, lower-speed chips designed for mobile devices.
+The idea is that large numbers of these in a server can yield lower energy consumption while maintaining cost-effective performance.
+The EU has launched an initiative using the wimpy-chip approach, but an American pioneer has shuttered its doors.

 SeaMicro introduces itself by noting: